|

 Not everybody is tech-savvy and knows their way around a command prompt or advanced menus.
 Choose a data recovery program that has a user interface and flow that fits your technical expertise.
 That way, you’ll be able to recover your files with minimal hassle.
 Some apps are even designed to accommodate both novice and expert users.

-Start the program and choose the disk or partition where the files were last seen
+Fire up the app and select the disk where the lost files were located

 Keep food and drink away from your work computer.
 This one goes without saying, but you’d be surprised by the number of people who keep food and drinks dangerously close to their laptop or computer.
 No matter how careful you are, uncontrollable circumstances may occur that could cause a spill onto your machine, potentially compromising your data.